WNBA playoff seeds up for grabs as teams enter home stretch - NewsBreak

 WNBA playoff seeds up for grabs as teams enter home stretch

-NEW YORK — (AP) — The WNBA playoff chase may come down to the final day of the regular season on Sept.
+NEW YORK -- The WNBA playoff chase may come down to the final day of the regular season on Sept.
 19.

 Six teams have already clinched postseason spots, although where they will finish in the standings is still up for grabs.